kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I will be attending the Arizona Winter School (AWS) on Abelian Varieties in Tucson, Arizona, where I have been assigned to Silverman's working group!
 I'm thrilled!
 - We gave a 20 minute talk on our findings for our project at the Arizona Winter School (AWS), for Silverman's working group.
 Project III.
 We hope to continue and write up our results after the workshop! (link to paper TBD).
 - I am regularly attending a Group Representation Theory Course Meetup weekly with some fellow Californians; our group is a mix of people with Physics backgrounds, Mathematics backgrounds and Computer Science backgrounds.
-- I have been invited to and will attend Goldman Sachs' Women's Possibilities 2024 Summit!
+- I was invited to and attended Goldman Sachs' Women's Possibilities 2024 Summit, where I received a mentor from GS after the successful completion of the Summit.
 - I will be co-organizing the Tiny Papers Workshop (We strike back!) in Vienna, Austria, as part of ICLR 2024.
 - I will be attending "Connecting Heavy Tails and Differential Privacy in Machine Learning" (virtually; was given the option to attend in-person or virtual), organized by the Alan Turing Institute and the Newton Gateway to Mathematics in London, UK for their Open for Business day.